ni/systemlink-operations-handbook/handbook/network-security/network-security.md

     The `<numbits>` value specifies a bit length for the prime.
 The bit length must be one of 1024, 2048, 3072, 4096, 7680, or 8192 bits.
 A length of at least 3072 bits is [strongly recommended](https://www.keylength.com/en/4/).

-1. OpenSSL will run for some time and produce a file call `dhparam.txt` in the current directory.
+1. OpenSSL will run for some time and produce a file called `dhparam.txt` in the current directory.
 Open this file in Notepad or another preferred text editor.

 1. Run Notepad as an administrator.
 Open the NI Web Server certificate.
 This file is located at `C:\Program Files\National Instruments\Shared\Web Server\certs\`.
 The actual name of the certificate file will vary per deployment.